Xilinx/video-sdk/docs/include/ffmpeg/data_movement.rst

 Automatic Data Movement
 =======================

-The Xilinx Video SDK takes care of moving data efficiently through the FFmpeg pipeline in these situations:
+The |SDK| takes care of moving data efficiently through the FFmpeg pipeline in these situations:

 Individual operations: